 The Company applies the authoritative guidance for stock-based compensation.
 This guidance requires companies to recognize the expense related to the fair value of their stock-based compensation awards.
-Stock-based compensation expense for stock option awards granted after January 1, 2006 was based on the fair value on the grant date using the binomial distribution model.
+Stock-based compensation expense for stock option awards are based on the grant date fair value using the binomial distribution model.
 The Company recognizes compensation expense for stock option awards, restricted stock awards, performance stock awards and contract stock awards over the requisite service period of the award.
 All excess tax benefits and taxes and tax deficiencies from stock-based compensation are included in provision for income taxes in the consolidated statement of operations.
+Refer to Note 9, Stock-based Compensation for more information.